MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation

 \subsection{Evaluation on Different Attack Methods}

-In this part, we prepare a unified experimental setting for different MI attack methods to conduct a fair comparison.
-The resolution of private and public datasets is set to $64\times64$, indicating a relatively easier scenario.
+In this part, we prepare a unified experimental setting for different MI attack methods to ensure fair comparison.
+The resolution of private and public datasets is set to $64\times64$, indicating relatively easier scenarios.
 Comparisons of white-box and black-box MI attacks are presented in Table \ref{white:different methods}.

 Remarkably, the PLGMI \citep{plg} and LOKT \citep{lokt} achieve state-of-the-art comprehensive performance in white-box attacks and black-box attacks respectively, showing significant superiority in \textit{Accuracy} and \textit{Feature Distance} metrics.
 However, the lowest \textit{FID} scores occur in the PPA \citep{ppa} and C2FMI \citep{c2f} respectively instead of the above methods.
 We infer that this is because PPA and C2FMI employ more powerful generators (\textit{e.g.} StyleGAN2 \citep{stylegan2}) as the GAN prior compared to PLGMI and LOKT, leading to more real image generation.
-Visualization in Fig \ref{visual-low} further validates the inference.
+Visualization results displayed in Fig \ref{visual-low} further validate the inference.

+Notably, the visualization of Mirror(black) in Fig.\ref{visual-low} and Fig.\ref{visual-high} (in Supp.\ref{appendix: visualization}) is anomalous compared to other methods.
+We perform further investigation on this special phenomenon in Supp.\ref{appendix: mirror-visual}.
+The experimental results demonstrate that this phenomenon is highly likely attributable to the genetic algorithm compromising the integrity of StyleGAN's $\mathcal{W}$ latent vectors, consequently inducing a deviation in image generation from the normal distribution.